Change style settings

 There are three types of Height modes:

-- Stretch—Use the full height of its parent container.
+- Stretch—Automatically set the height based on that of its parent container.
 This is the default.

 When you choose Auto or Custom, you can choose one of the following Align options: